casper-network/docs-1.5.X/source/docs/casper/concepts/economics/gas-concepts.md

 Gas is a conceptual measure of resources used when executing transactions on the blockchain.
 Cost is the amount of gas consumed during the processing cycles that execute a transaction on the network.
 It is directly correlated with the amount of computer processing a validator needs to provide in order to execute a transaction.

 Gas fees are consumed on the network irrespective of whether your transaction was successful or not.
 Even when a transaction fails, you have to pay the transaction fee because your deploy consumed resources and space on the block as the validator attempted to execute it on your behalf.
-Depending on how the network was configured, the transaction fee may or may not be refunded, or a hold may placed on the paying purse. <!--TODO add a link to fee elimination-->
+Depending on how the network was configured, the transaction fee may or may not be refunded, or a hold may placed on the paying purse.
+See [fee elimination](./fee-elimination.md) for more details.

 ## How is cost determined?